Back

 BuddyHQ says: let me turn your customers' words into your best campaigns.

-From a product perspective: BuddyHQ ingests customer feedback in any modality video, audio, text, surveys, transcripts.
-Runs it through an AI engine that handles transcription, theme extraction, and brand voice calibration, and returns 7+ branded content formats ready to publish.
+BuddyHQ ingests feedback in any modality video, audio, text, surveys, transcripts.
+An AI engine handles transcription, theme extraction, and brand voice calibration.
+It returns 7+ branded formats ready to publish.
 One pipeline.
 One interface.
 Zero tool switching.

 Challenges